What actually happens to your code when you connect Parry.

 Workspace destroyed

-Every scanner runs with these flags
+What every scanner runs with

---read-only workspace mount (:ro)Your code is mounted into the container as read-only.
-The scanner sees it; nothing inside the container can modify it.
+Your repository is mounted read-only into the scanner.
+The scanner can analyze it; nothing inside the container can modify it.

 Stored after the scan

-- Code snippets — only the matched linesPostgres, your tenant
+- Code snippets — only the matched lines

 Rendered in the finding drawer so you can decide without leaving Parry.
 Not the full file.
+Never the whole repository.

-- Raw scanner reports (JSON, ≤8MB each)Postgres, your tenant
+- Raw scanner reports

 Removed within seconds